awsdocs/aws-codebuild-user-guide/doc_source/sample-disable-artifact-encryption.md

  You can disable the encryption of artifacts in a build\.
 You might want to do this so that you can publish artifacts to a location that is configured to host a website\. \(You cannot publish encrypted artifacts\.\) This sample shows how you can use webhooks to trigger a build and publish its artifacts to an S3 bucket that is configured to be a website\.

-1. Follow the instructions in [Setting Up a Static Website](https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html) to configure an S3 bucket to function like a website\.
+1. Follow the instructions in [Setting up a static website](https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html) to configure an S3 bucket to function like a website\.

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.